Are the cities of South Africa water scarce?

 We have adequately answered the question "are the cities of South Africa water scarce?"
 Even in the worst case scenario the poor could provide for much of their own needs with help from the state.
 Those who are more affluent can "go off the grid," so to speak.

-Our underground reservoir has been paid off many times over; more important we have no anxiety over the provision for both our home and garden.
-More than sufficient is provided for except for a very short window at the end of the dry season when there is some anxiety.
+Our underground reservoir has been paid off many times over; more important we have no stress over the provision for both our home and garden.
+More than sufficient is provided by rainfall except for a very short window at the end of the dry season when there is some anxiety.

 8% reaches the dams